Search Results :

 • Select your currently signed-in administrator account, or sign in with an account in your Azure AD B2C tenant that's been assigned at least the Cloud application administrator role.

-• Select Refresh, and then verify that "Granted for ..." appears under Status for the scopes - offline_access, openid and user_impersonation.
+• Verify that "Granted for ..." appears in Status column for the scopes - offline_access, openid and user_impersonation.
 It might take a few minutes for the permissions to propagate.

 • Azure B2C moodle SSO - Azure Single Sign-On(SSO) Login in moodle - B2C,Status og admin access